preeti-newcode/snake-water-gun-game/README.md

 # Snake-Water-Gun-game

-🎮A simple and entertaining Python-based command-line game inspired by the classic Snake, Water, Gun logic — similar to Rock, Paper, Scissors.
+🎮 A fun and interactive Python-based command-line game inspired by the classic Snake, Water, Gun logic — similar to Rock, Paper, Scissors.
-In this single-player version, you play against the computer, which makes a random choice every round.

-# ⚙️ Game Features
+This repository includes two versions of the game:

-🧠 Single-player mode – You compete against the computer.
+🧍‍♂️ Single Player — play against the computer.

-🎲 Randomized computer choices using randint() and shuffle().

-🧾 Real-time score tracking – Displays total Wins, Losses, and Ties after you exit.

-✨ Interactive CLI experience – Clean formatting and fun text responses.

-🛑 Exit anytime – Just type STOP to end the game.

-🎯 Replay-ready – Automatically restarts each round until you choose to quit.
+👥 Two Player (Luck Edition) — challenge a friend and let luck decide your fate!

-# 🧩 Game Logic
+*** 🧩 Game Logic

 ⚙️Option -> Beats	: Loses To